vokator-online/monda_py04_django/07_function_views_more/0703en_done_index.md

     return render(request, 'tasks/index.html', context)
 ```

 as you see, if user is not logged in, we set it's dashboard to empty, and put most recent undone tasks from all users.
 URL pattern doesn't change, so let's fix up the [index template](../tasker_04/tasks/templates/tasks/index.html) now, which is a complete rewrite.
+There we just render toolbar widgets in for loops, and we check if the link is defined to render anchor tags.
+Recent tasks list we just repeat the `for loop` from [task_list template](../tasker_04/tasks/templates/tasks/task_list.html), reducing on done/not done logic since all tasks will be not done.

 As you see, we have defined UL's for dashboards with CSS class `dashboard`, so we can style them: